huytq03/koalarHouse/wordpress/wp-content/plugins/foobox-image-lightbox/readme.txt

 == Changelog ==

+= 1.0.11 =
+* Updated to use latest FooBox JS and CSS
+* Updated settings to include demo tab
+* Updated admin screens be responsive on phones

 = 1.0.10 =
 * Updated to use latest FooBox JS fixing few bugs
 * Smarter admin warnings when using with FooGallery